BioDepot/BioDepot-workflow-builder/README.md

 #### Bioinformaticists

-Bwb is also designed for bioinformaticists who support a group of users by installing and customizing workflows by writing scripts.
-By distributing Bwb pipelines to their users, the workload for bioinformaticists is reduced as users are able to more easily adapt workflows by tweaking parameters on their own when using a familiar interface.
+Bwb is also designed for bioinformaticists who support a group of users through installing and customizing workflows.
+By distributing Bwb pipelines to their users, the workload for bioinformaticists is reduced as users can auto-install workflows regardless of the underlying hardware, and adapt workflows by tweaking parameters on their own through a familiar interface.
 The widget building utilities allow the bioinformaticists to quickly customize the parameters and components that are exposed to the user.
 Bwb also comes with widgets that support the major scripting languages used in Bioinformatics: Python, R, Perl, Bash and Java to allow for rapid customization, implementation and testing of new workflows.
 We provide a [tutorial](#tutorial---adding-a-python-script-to-a-bwb-workflow) and [video](https://www.youtube.com/watch?v=jtu-jCU2DU0) showing how to add a custom script to a Bwb pipeline.
 The export of Docker bash scripts allows for portable documentation of the workflows and execution on job schedulers, or for inclusion in custom scripts.

 #### Software tool developers